Attend a Nationally Ranked Business School with Dual Accreditation

 Rankings - Graduate Programs

-- Businessweek rankings the part-time MBA program 54th in the nation.
+- Bloomberg Businessweek has ranked the part-time MBA program among the best in the nation.
 These rankings are based on measures of student satisfaction, academic quality and post-graduation outcomes, like job placement.

 - U.S. News and World Report has ranked the CBA’s MBA program among the best part-time MBA programs in the U.S. The rankings are based on an average peer assessment score, as well as four student-related factors – the average GMAT score, average undergraduate GPA, the years of work experience of students who enter the program, and the percentage of students in the program who are enrolled part time.